NeonGeckoCom/neon-image-recipe/README.md

 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.

+# Patches
+The `patches` directory contains scripts used to patch existing installations to add new features or make them compatible with updates Python modules.
+These files are intended to be referenced by updater scripts and should not be used during image creation.

 # Deprecated Scripts

 ## base_ubuntu_server